LIMS vs. LIS: Which is Right for Your Lab?

 For example, an environmental testing laboratory would want to use a LIMS to track water samples from collection to reporting.
 This allows them to manage sample data, automate their workflow, integrate with analytical instruments, and generate compliance reports.

-• Deals with highly standardized testing procedures
+• Deal with highly standardized testing procedures

 • Must comply with strict medical data privacy and security regulations